benschaf/waste-schedule/README.md

 3. Collection Events Calendar Form

 Here the user can add collection events to the schedule.
-They can select the waste type, the collection day directly from a calendar.
+They can select the waste type and the collection day directly from a calendar.
 The calendar is implemented using the [FullCalendar](https://fullcalendar.io/) library.
+The user can add recurring events, such as weekly or monthly collections, as well as one-time events.
+The deletion of recurring events is not yet implemented because the FullCalendar library doesn't support it natively.
+Singular events and all events that are part of the same recurrence can be deleted.

 The schedule builder is designed to be intuitive and user-friendly, providing a step-by-step process for creating a new schedule.
 It allows users to contribute to the site and share their knowledge with the community.